RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-12-31-FOIA-year-in-review.md

 * **Appeal more** - I wish I had gone with my gut and appealed more on a lot of my requests before it had become too late.
 As I've learned a lot more about exemption types this year, its become clear that agencies are often eager to deny infromation within responsive records or redact very liberally.
 In the past, appealing has helped me expose unjustifiable exemption uses and [freed up documents I've been looking for](https://www.vice.com/en_us/article/d3k5pv/predpol-predictive-policing-broken-windows-theory-chicago-lucy-parsons).
 Its an option I need to use more when I'm in doubt.

-* **Sqeuaky Wheel Calls** - Unfortunately, a lot of agencies would either never respond or even seemingly dignify the existence of my requests from Muckrock.
+* **Sqeuaky Wheel Calls** - Unfortunately, a lot of agencies would either never respond or even seemingly dignify the existence of my requests from MuckRock.
 This would have me calling the FOIA officers or main numbers for the agency's proper records department.
 A lot of the time this worked in getting the ball rolling or sometimes forcing people to track down my initial request.
 Other times I'd become lost in a void of call transfers and voicemails.
 Its a tool there to use if you're not getting a response after a while, nonetheless.

 * **Request "portals" != convenience** - I can't express enough how hard of a time I have had with 3rd-party FOIA portals that are supposed to "automate" responses and processing of requests on behalf of agencies.
-They have really gummed up the wheels of a lot of my projects in Muckrock.
-I would say if you run into any agency that has one of these and you start getting buried in weird automated responses with your request, it is best to use just call or use email to process things further (please also make notes of these in Muckrock when you can, using the "Get Help" feature in the request thread).
+They have really gummed up the wheels of a lot of my projects in MuckRock.
+I would say if you run into any agency that has one of these and you start getting buried in weird automated responses with your request, it is best to use just call or use email to process things further (please also make notes of these in MuckRock when you can, using the "Get Help" feature in the request thread).

 ## Other thoughts and resources